local-projects/bunch-o-tools/README.md

 #Bunch o' Tools - Toolkit for iOS

 Set of tools for everyday iOS usage.
+At the moment of writing this toolset is new and in an alpha stadium.
+For the time being there are no "stable releases" and a lot may change.

 ##Installation